2015 American League Division Series: Game 5

 The turning point in the game came during the bottom of the seventh inning, when the Rangers made three consecutive errors.
 A fielding error by Elvis Andrus, a throwing error by first baseman Mitch Moreland (that was thrown at Andrus), and a missed catch error, also by Andrus, loaded the bases with nobody out.
 Ben Revere proceeded to hit into a fielder's choice to first, with Moreland throwing to home, where pinch runner Dalton Pompey slid into catcher Chris Gimenez to prevent the chance of a double play; after a Texas review, the play stood, and no interference was called.
 After Rangers sinkerballer Sam Dyson relieved Cole Hamels, Josh Donaldson hit a ball just over the glove of Rougned Odor.
 Odor recovered and threw the ball to second base for a force out but the tying run scored and left runners on first and third.
 The next batter, José Bautista, hit a three-run home run off Dyson to give the Blue Jays a 6–3 lead.
 He would flip his bat before running the bases, an action widely applauded by Blue Jays fans and several media outlets but considered unsportsmanlike by some observers.
 The benches would clear afterward, when Edwin Encarnación threw up his hands to the fans in an attempt to discourage any more garbage being thrown on the field but Dyson interpreted that as Encarnación showboating.
-At the end of the inning, Dyson and Troy Tulowitzki got into an argument after Dyson touched Tulowitzki on the buttocks when the former was walking back to his dugout, and the benches cleared once again.
+At the end of the inning, Dyson and Troy Tulowitzki got into an argument after Dyson touched Tulowitzki on the buttocks when Dyson was walking back to his dugout, and the benches cleared once again.
 There were no ejections or punches thrown in either bench-clearing incident.

 Roberto Osuna would record a five-out save, and at the age of 20, became the youngest pitcher in American League history to record a save in the postseason, as well as the second-youngest pitcher in Major League history to do so.

 The game marked the third time in the history of the Division Series in which a team lost the first two games at home, but came back to win the series.
 This also marked the first time that a Toronto-based team in the Big Four won a postseason round since the Maple Leafs' series victory in the first round of the 2004 Stanley Cup playoffs.